openviess/PyViCare/README.md

 from PyViCare.PyViCareGazBoiler import GazBoiler # gaz boiler from PyViCare.PyViCareHeatPump import HeatPump # heat pump
 ```
+## Version with PKCE
+Note that the new API will break a lot!
+Only simple thing fixed sofar.
 ## Device Features / Errors

 Depending on the device, some features are not available/supported.
 This results in a raising of a `PyViCareNotSupportedFeatureError` if the dedicated method is called.
 This is most likely not a bug, but a limitation of the device itself.